 - Be particularly careful with regard to financial aid, scholarship, and diversity issues.

-Manipulation.
-Photographs may not be manipulated in any way that changes or misrepresents their original meaning and content.
+Do not manipulate photographs in any way that changes or misrepresents their original meaning and content.
 Changes that improve the technical quality of the image are acceptable.

 - Combining two or more photographs into an image that might be mistaken for an original photograph.